Life As a Log Grader or Scaler

 - Procurement Forester

-There were about 4,200 jobs for Log Grader or Scaler in 2016 (in the United States).
+In the United States, there were 4,200 jobs for Log Grader or Scaler in 2016.
 There is little to no growth in job opportunities for Log Grader or Scaler.
-The BLS estimates 500 yearly job openings in this field.
+There will be an estimated 500 positions for Log Grader or Scaler per year.

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.